-- Exhibits knowledge of the elements related to recommended engine starting procedures.
-This shall include the use of an external power source, starting under various atmospheric conditions, awareness of other persons and property during start, and the effects of using incorrect starting procedures. - Positions the gyroplane properly considering structures, surface conditions, other aircraft, and the safety of nearby persons and property. - 3.
+- 1. Exhibits knowledge of the elements related to correct engine starting procedures, including the use of an external power source, starting under various atmospheric conditions, awareness of other persons and property during start, and the effects of using incorrect starting procedures. - 2.
+Positions the gyroplane properly considering structures, surface conditions, other aircraft, and the safety of nearby persons and property. - 3.
 Utilizes the appropriate checklist for starting procedure.